-The PoolParty Extractor analyses documents and text and extracts meaningful phrases, concepts, categories or other metadata automatically with high throughput and accuracy.
+The PoolParty Extractor analyses documents and text and extracts meaningful phrases, named entities, categories or other metadata automatically with high throughput and accuracy.

 Different data or metadata schemas can be mapped to a SKOS thesaurus that is used as a unified semantic knowledge model.
-During this process the extracted entities are linked to the knowledge model (the thesaurus in the PoolParty Thesaurus Server) via URIs that provide a direct way to integration following Semantic Web principles.
+During this process the extracted entities are linked to the knowledge model (the thesaurus in the PoolParty Thesaurus Server) by URIs that provide a direct way to integration, following Semantic Web principles.

 The PoolParty Extractor is implemented as a pipeline of annotation units where each specific unit adds to the final result.
 This keeps the system flexible and allows it to be adapted quickly to new requirements.

-The text mining functionality of the PoolParty Extractor is integrated with other systems via a web service API that follows the RESTful principle and produces results in JSON and RDF.
+The text mining functionality of the PoolParty Extractor is integrated with other systems by a web service API that follows the RESTful principle and produces results in JSON.
 The API is designed for high throughput.
 In situations with special requirements in terms of high availability or scalability the system can be operated in clustered mode, too.
 Out of the box, the system comes with connectors to RDF graph databases that enable easy integration of the results of text mining processes with other RDF data.